yo1dog/vscode-cursor-align/README.md

 # cursor-align

-Aligns all of the cursors/selections into a vertical line by inserting whitespace.
+Vertically aligns all cursors/selections by inserting whitespace.
 A very simple, quick, easy, and agnostic way to align code/text however you want.

 Spaces are used by default, but tabs can also be used.
 The "auto" version will automatically use tabs or spaces based on your indentation settings.
 Consider rebinding the default `alt+a` keybinding to whichever you prefer.